Professionals

 Vanguard School offers one format for summer courses: group classes (31.5 hours).

-Students are required to bring their own snacks and a water bottle, as the cafeteria will be closed during this period.
+Students are required to bring their school-loaned computer.
+They also need to bring their own snacks and a water bottle, as the cafeteria will be closed during this period.

 Important: Group classes will only be offered if a sufficient number of students are enrolled.